FoxChris99/HF_Mixed_Models/README.md

 # Heart failures and linear mixed effect models:
 ## Quality of the hospitals and support to doctors’ decision

 Heart failure (HF) is a pathophysiological state in which the heart fails to supply required amount of blood and oxygen to the body; it is a common, widespread all over the world, costly, chronic and potentially fatal condition.

 The aim of our project is to analyze the impact of different hospital on the treatment of the HF and to build statistically significant models that can help doctors in the decision-making process.

+The dataset, from Regione Lombardia, collects hospitalizations and medical histories from 2006 to 2012 in Lombardia.
+It includes patients’ and hospitals’ characteristics as well as information related to hospitalizations, such as clinical interventions, duration and diagnosis.